aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 OpenStack Congress
 ------------------
 In 2016 I volunteered to contribute to the OpenStack Congress project.
 One of the best ways to learn an Open Source project is to contribute to the documentation as well as doing bug fixes.
-Unfortunately I was only able to commit minor docs fixes before being pulled off the project.
+In addition to minor docs patches, I was appointed the Cross-Project Docs Liaison.
+Unfortunately I was pulled off the project before I could excel in that role.

 Personal Project Documentation
 ------------------------------